Right now different storage sizes of the Kindle HDX models are quite close in price. You can check the latest price of

 - Kindle Fire HDX 7 64 GB (around 54 GB free user space)

-Some storage space are used up by the system files, which is now the new Fire OS 4.
+Some storage space are used up by the system files, which is the new Fire OS.
 Therefore, there’ll only be a fraction of free storage available for your use, and you won’t have the storage space of the full claimed size.

 In addition to the price above, we also highly recommend you to read the quick questions here, which can help you decide which memory size to get within 30 seconds:

 Other than the content discussed in the 30 seconds quick questions above, the rest (like the activities below) won’t take up much space:

 - Surfing the web, using emails, using Facebook, etc.

 - Streaming videos – It’s just like surfing the web, it downloads content from the Internet, so it won’t take up storage space.

 - Reading ebooks – Unless you have a ton of ebooks.
-On average, 1GB of space can hold more than a thousand e-books already.
+On average, 1GB of space can hold around 400 e-books already.

 - Storing photos – On average, 1GB of space can hold hundreds of photos.
 So unless you want to storage lots of photos on your Kindle HDX tablet, otherwise it won’t be an issue.